Saviors from the Chaos – A Revelation in the Desert Southwest

 An astonishing little tourist town, complete with hotels and casinos about halfway between Las Vegas and Death Valley.

-The magic of it blossomed into my riding repertoire when I rolled into Pahrump, Nevada, on the Tuesday morning after Easter.
 At Furnace Creek I had bought just enough overpriced gasoline to get me to this first sizable town on my return run to Las Vegas.
 After I tanked up in Pahrump, I grabbed a breakfast break at McDonald’s to take advantage of the free WiFi and a strong cell phone signal.
 I needed to catch up on my communications and post some Death Valley pictures for my friends who were following the trip on Facebook.

 My first call was to my voice mail box at T-Mobile.
 There was only one message, but it was the only one I was interested in.
 Matt Sheen had been unable to reach his mechanic to set up the tire swap; the shop was closed on Easter Monday.
 But my industrious new friend–who had to get on the road on Monday for his own vacation ride–left a voice message at the shop and sent a fax detailing exactly the arrangement he was trying to make on my behalf.
 His voice mail gave me a phone number, which I called immediately.